The-Poolz/EthSmartContractIO/README.md

 ### IServiceProvider

 To use your custom implementations, you need to provide an `IServiceProvider` instance to the `ContractRpc` class that contains your implementations.
-You can use the `ServiceProviderBuilder` class from the `RPC.Core.Builders` namespace to create an `IServiceProvider` object.
+You can use the `ServiceProviderBuilder` class from the `EthSmartContractIO.Builders` namespace to create an `IServiceProvider` object.

 Here is a sample usage of `ServiceProviderBuilder`: